 If you don’t cash out (redeem) any I Bonds in any year, you won’t get a 1099 form for the interest earned.
 You pay taxes only in the year you cash out.

-If you do cash out (redeem) any I Bonds in any year, TreasuryDirect will generate a 1099 tax form for the accumulated interest since your original purchase.
+If you do cash out (redeem) any I Bonds in any year, TreasuryDirect will generate a 1099 tax form for the interest portion.
 They don’t send paper tax forms.
 You’ll come back to the ManageDirect part of the website at tax time to get the tax form (see the screenshot above).

 Say No To Management Fees